 What is an Occupational Therapist?

 Occupational Therapists are health care professionals who assist individuals in developing or maintaining life roles and activities at home and in the community when the individual's ability to function independently has been challenged by accident, disability, disease, emotional or developmental difficulties.

-Our Occupational Therapist participates in ongoing learning and professional development activities and is committed to providing collaborative, evidence-based service to clients in North Hamilton.
+Our Occupational Therapists participate in ongoing learning and professional development activities and are committed to providing collaborative, evidence-based service to clients in North Hamilton.
 If you would like to learn more about Occupational Therapy, please visit the Canadian Association of Occupational Therapists website for more information: www.caot.ca

-How can the Occupational Therapist at NHCHC help me?
+How can the Occupational Therapist at Compass CH help me?

 - Increasing independence in self-care or home management activities (retraining, recommendations of adaptive equipment, etc).

-- Education regarding optimizing performance, energy conservation, joint protection, falls prevention, stress management, and more.
+- Education regarding optimizing performance, energy conservation, joint protection, falls prevention, stress management, improving sleep and more.

-- Return-to-work issues.
-Linking to community resources and home supports.
+- Linking to community resources and home supports.

 What is Kinesiology?

-Kinesiology is a science of human movement.
-It focuses on how the body functions and moves .
-Kinesiologists focus on the prevention and wellbeing by developing exercise programs for people and helping them get and stay fit.
+Kinesiology is the science of human movement.
+It focuses on how the body functions and moves.
+Kinesiologists focus on chronic disease prevention and well being by developing exercise programs.

 Who is Eligible?